About Magasin III

 The following information is from the Stockholm University:

-The international Master programme Curating Art is a two-year curatorial education established and developed in 2003 as a joint enterprise between Stockholm University at the Department of Art History and managed through a systematic collaboration with affiliated curators, mainly at Magasin III Museum & Foundation for Contemporary Art.
+The international Master programme Curating Art is a two-year curatorial education established and developed in 2003 as a joint enterprise between Stockholm University at the Department of Art History and managed through a systematic collaboration with affiliated curators, mainly at Magasin III Museum for Contemporary Art.
 Its full name – Curating Art: International Master Programme in Curating Art, including Management and Law – reflects the curator’s internationalised, professional role and job market.
 With this as starting point, we wish to focus on the presentation and understanding of art and art exhibitions, including aspects connected to management, organization, institutional frameworks, and legal issues.

 Magasin III is one of the initiators of Accelerator, a space where culture meets science, at Stockholm University.

-The idea for Accelerator has been in development for a long time and was initiated by David Neuman, Museum Director at Magasin III and Affiliated Professor at Stockholm University’s MA program Curating Art; and Professor Margaretha Rossholm-Lagerlöf.
+The idea for Accelerator has been in development for a long time and was initiated by David Neuman, former Museum Director at Magasin III and Affiliated Professor at Stockholm University’s MA program Curating Art; and Professor Margaretha Rossholm-Lagerlöf.
 Magasin III has been involved with the Curating Art program since 2003 and this longstanding commitment between the institutions will now enter a new phase as Magasin III becomes the first strategic and financial partner of the project.

 Astrid Söderbergh Widding, Vice-Chancellor at Stockholm University, is spokesperson for the project.
 Professor Johan Kleman, who has has previous experience in building new enterprises and structures within the university, has been appoitned pro tem director of Accelerator during the construction phase, and senior advisor to the Vice-Chancellor on strategic partnerships.

 The underground Manne Siegbahn accelerator hall boasts 1,700-square meters of floor space and a 7-meter ceiling height; it lies just two minutes from the subway stop Universitetet.
 Akademiska hus will be responsible for the renovation, which will meet strict climate requirements essential for exhibiting sensitive art on loan.
-The project is scheduled to open in 2017.

 Read more in our press archive